uktrade/data-hub-components/README.md

 # Data Hub Components

-It's a set of React Components used by the Data Hub platform.
+Collection of React Components used by the Data Hub platform.

 This component library makes heavy use of the [govuk-react](https://github.com/govuk-react/govuk-react) project.